tasmota/docs/docs/BUILDS.md

 l = lite, t = tasmota (ESP8266 / ESP32), k = knx, s = sensors, i = ir, d = display

-Note: `minimal` variant is not listed as it shouldn't be used outside of the [upgrading](https://tasmota.github.io/docs/Upgrading/) process.
+Note: the `minimal` variant is not listed as it shouldn't be used outside of the [upgrading](https://tasmota.github.io/docs/Upgrading/) process.

 | Feature or Sensor         | l | t     | k | s | i | d | Remarks
 |---------------------------|---|-------|---|---|---|---|--------